Phase estimation algorithm for the multibeam optical metrology: Preliminaries

-Naturally, being limited in instruments, one may need to prepare a beam splitter matrix with a desired ratio of reflection to transmission.
-This can be done by assembling a Mach--Zehnder interferometer\,\cite{MZ} using two symmetric 50:50 beam splitters (for convenience, hereinafter we will omit the notation for dependence on $\alpha$ and $\theta$ if $(\alpha,\theta)=(\pi/2,0)$):
+In order to prepare a beam splitter matrix with an arbitrary desired ratio of reflection to transmission, one has to assemble a Mach--Zehnder interferometer using two symmetric 50:50 beam splitters (for convenience, hereinafter we will omit the notation for dependence on $\alpha$ and $\theta$ if $(\alpha,\theta)=(\pi/2,0)$):

 with $\hat A^{\pi/4}_{01}$ corresponding to the ideal symmetric beam splitter.